-Almost all individuals who have resided in the building, or who have had occasion to be official guests including Queen Elizabeth II, have had a significant impact on Northern Territory history.
-This historic building now displays items of art, natural science and local history from the Museum and Art Gallery of the Northern Territory.
+Visitors can explore this once gracious home, which was the social, administrative and vice-regal hub of the early township of Alice Springs.
+The Residence has hosted official guests and royalty including Queen Elizabeth II, many of whom have had a significant impact on Northern Territory history.
+The building is now used to display artworks and items of natural science and local history from the Museum and Art Gallery of the Northern Territory.